 Since its debut in 2020, Why Race Matters has carved out space for honest dialogue on issues affecting marginalized communities in Wisconsin.

-Perspectives rooted in local context and broader histories
+Perspectives linking local context and broader histories

-Producer and host Angela Fitzgerald leads season 4 with eight new in-depth interviews, each devoted to a topic essential to understanding our state.
+Producer and host Angela Fitzgerald leads season 4 with eight new in-depth interviews, each devoted to a topic vital to understanding our state.
 Episodes highlight the legacy of Black Midwesterners, the cultural significance of the Black church, and the persistent issue of food insecurity in underserved communities.

 Other segments delve into the ways climate change threatens neighborhood stability and how Black journalists navigate bias and representation in newsrooms.
-In every episode, guests share local lived experiences connected to broader social, political and economic histories.

 From individual stories to systemic realities